bschwartz10/superpower_shop/README.md

 ![Alt text](./app/assets/images/entrance.png?raw=true "Entrance")

+## Overview

-The goal of this project was to use Rails to build an online commerce platform to facilitate online ordering.
+* The goal of this project was to use Rails to build an online commerce platform to facilitate online ordering.

-This project was completed as part of the curriculum at the [Turing School of Software & Design](http://turing.io).
+* This project was completed as part of the curriculum at the [Turing School of Software & Design](http://turing.io).

-### Learning Goals

-* Use TDD to drive all layers of Rails development including unit and integration tests
-* Design a system of models which use one-to-one, one-to-many, and many-to-many relationships
-* Practice mixing HTML, CSS, and templates to create an inviting and usable User Interface
-* Differentiate responsibilities between components of the Rails stack
-* Build a logical user-flow that moves across multiple controllers and models
-* Practice an agile workflow and improve communication skills working within a team

 ### Live Version